matijakolaric-com/django-music-publisher/docs/features.rst

 .. container:: tgt

-    *If you need additional features,
+    *If you need additional features,*
-    `That Green Thing <https://matijakolaric.com/thatgreenthing>`_, available as
+    `That Green Thing <https://matijakolaric.com/thatgreenthing>`_ *(available as
-    Software-as-a-Service, is the recommended solution.
+    Software-as-a-Service) is the recommended solution.
 Notes about differences between it and DMP are in green.*